Italian monitor Alfredo Cappellini

-Alfredo Cappellini was an Italian monitor converted from the floating crane GA53 during World War I. She bombarded Austro-Hungarian positions during the Eleventh Battle of the Isonzo in 1917 before she was wrecked off Ancona on 16 November 1917.
+Alfredo Cappellini was an Italian monitor converted from the floating crane GA53 during World War I. She bombarded Austro-Hungarian positions during the Eleventh Battle of the Isonzo in 1917 before she lost in a storm off Ancona on 16 November 1917.

 Development and description

 Alfredo Cappellini was built when Cannone navali da 381/40 guns from the Francesco Caracciolo-class battleships became available after their construction was suspended in 1916.
 Her guns were built by Ansaldo-Schneider and originally destined for the Francesco Morosini.
 Converted from the floating crane GA53, she displaced 1452 LT, with a length between perpendiculars of 36 m, a beam of 18 m and a draft of 2.4 m.
 The ship was powered by one 265 ihp vertical double-expansion steam engine.
 On sea trials the ship reached a maximum speed of 3.76 kn, but her maximum speed in regular service was about 3.5 kn.

 Her hull and gun turret were unarmored, but she was protected by two anti-torpedo nets.
 Her main guns could elevate 20° and her turret could traverse 30° to either side.
 They fired an 884 kg armor-piercing shell at a muzzle velocity of 700 m/s to a range of 27300 m at maximum elevation.